Florida Whistleblower Accuses Hospital Software Company of Billing Fraud

 If the whistleblower’s allegations are proven to be true, Epic Systems is guilty of violating the False Claims Act (FCA).
 The False Claims Act imposes legal liability on companies (and individuals) that knowingly, or through negligence, defraud the government and government programs of resources.

 In many cases, sophisticated contractor-related fraud can only be discovered and reported by insider employees.
 As such, the False Claims Act contains very strong whistleblower protection provisions.
 Companies cannot take any retaliatory action against whistleblowers who report False Claims Act violations to the authorities.
 Any type of adverse employment action or mistreatment is strictly prohibited.
 Beyond employment law protections, whistleblowers may also be entitled to a monetary award in the event that their disclosure leads to enforcement action that helps government officials put a stop to the fraud and recover money for the U.S. Treasury.

 Contact Our Top Rated South Florida Whistleblower Protection Lawyers Today

 At Pike & Lustig, LLP, our Florida employment attorneys have extensive experience handling whistleblower claims.
 To get help with your whistleblower case, please contact us today to set up a free, no strings attached case evaluation.
-Our law firm has offices in West Palm Beach and Miami and we proudly represent clients throughout the region, including in Sunrise, Tamarac, Plantation and Pembroke Pines.
+Our law firm has offices in West Palm Beach, Wellington and Miami and we proudly represent clients throughout the region, including in Sunrise, Tamarac, Plantation and Pembroke Pines.